 Copies of diplomas, letters of reference and testimonials are usually required for public sector positions only.
 An extra CV can be handy too because you will never get a second chance to make a first impression!

-Remember, how you dress is the one of the most important factors in not being hired.
+Remember, how you dress is the one of the most important factors in being hired for available jobs.
 So, check the Denmark dress code

 Punctuality is essential in Denmark, so arrive at least 10 minutes before a job interview and turn off your cellphone.
 If no one is available to introduce you with a friendly face, shake each person's hand, introduce yourself and exchange business cards.
 Use last names and appropriate titles when addressing someone.
 Do not sit until invited.

 Talk effectively demonstrating your knowledge of the industry and/or the company, do not interrupt the interviewer and criticize former employers.
 Avoid making any comments that could be viewed as personal.
 When talking to a Dane, stand further than arm lengths away to give him or her enough space.

 Manage your online presence on LinkedIn or Facebook.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV you send along.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 Online CVs should not include sensitive information as they could show a lack of respect for confidentiality and discretion.

 Prepare for all kinds of job interview questions.
 Interviewers often ask about your past successes and mistakes on the job.
 It is a good idea to prepare a few career success stories and a couple that had less than favourable outcomes but were learning experiences.